The Corries: As The Corries

-In 1965 Paddie Bell departed, followed by Bill Smith in 1966.
+In 1965, Paddie Bell departed, followed by Bill Smith in 1966.
 In the duo left behind, Williamson was a multi-instrumentalist while Browne handled lead vocals.
 They cancelled all engagements for a few months to practise intensely and, emerging under the new name, The Corries, they performed at the Jubilee Arms Hotel in Cortachy, Angus.

 1970s

-In 1969, the band released the single, "Flower of Scotland", backed with "Roses of Prince Charlie".
+In 1969, "Flower of Scotland" featured on the Fontana release, "The Corries in Concert".
 The song was quickly adopted by world lightweight boxing champion Ken Buchanan, whose fans sang it on his entering the ring.
 It was then taken up by supporters of rugby union as the unofficial national anthem and is still used at Scotland's rugby internationals.
 "Flower of Scotland" has since been adopted as the national anthem at international football matches.
-The duo became closely identified with Jacobite songs, celebrating the final years of clan loyalty and military courage.
-The 1977 album, Peat Fire Flame, saw the group move towards love songs and celebrations of the landscape.
+1974 saw the first release of a series of Live from Scotland albums on their own Pan-Audio / DARA label, all featuring live recordings from the group's famed tours of concert halls around Scotland, extending to a total of four volumes.
+The Flower of Scotland live performance from Live from Scotland Volume 1 was released as a single backed by Browne's song, "Roses of Prince Charlie", in several versions including one with special cover artwork for the 1974 FIFA World Cup campaign.
+The 1977 album, Peat Fire Flame, saw the group return to the studio album format, with a move towards love songs and celebrations of the landscape.
+By the 1980s however, the group would return to live albums for the rest of their recording career.